FREE EXPEDITED SHIPPING

 Credit: Joom

 Iced tea spoons are essentially tablespoons with slightly longer handles.
-The longer handles help to reach the bottom of an iced tea pint glass where the sugar sinks.
-It ensures that lemon or other flavors are mixed in completely.
+These longer handles make it easier to reach the bottom of an iced tea pint glass where sugar may sink.
+This ensures thorough mixing of lemon or other flavors.
+They're usually made of stainless steel and come in different designs, some featuring decorative handles or patterns.

 A gold bonbon spoon used to serve almonds and other dry, crumbly spoons